Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Dynamical properties of BBK model in field

-The EoM for the divergence--free components of ${\bf m}$, Eqs.~(\ref{eq:EoM.div.free.a}) and (\ref{eq:EoM.div.free.b}), form a coupled set of equations.
-But they decouple from all the other degrees of freedom.
-In the absence of spatial derivatives in the EoM, they describe a pair of flat bands, split by a gap of
+Let us look at the EoMs for the divergence--free components ${\bf m}_{\mathsf{b/t,DF}}$ first.
+We will find they are responsible for the flat bands with pinch points.
+The EoM for them, Eqs.~(\ref{eq:EoM.div.free.a}) and (\ref{eq:EoM.div.free.b}), couple the divergence-free components between themselves, but they decouple from all the other degrees of freedom.
+In the absence of spatial derivatives on the right hand side of EoM, they describe a pair of flat bands, split by a gap of

-as found in MD simulation [Fig.~\ref{fig:Sperp_2T}].
-Furthermore, the divergence--free condition, Eq.~(\ref{eq:divergence.free}), implies that correlations of these fields show an (algebraic) singularity with the form dubbed ``pinch point''
+as found in MD simulation [Fig.~\ref{fig:Sperp_2T}], and illustrated in Fig.~\ref{fig:BBK.pinch.point}a.
+Furthermore, the divergence--free condition, Eq.~(\ref{eq:divergence.free}), implies that correlations of these fields show an (algebraic) singularity \nic{with the form of a ``pinch point''}

 This leads to a corresponding singularity in the dynamical spin structure factor